HCL-TECH-SOFTWARE/connections-automation/README.md

 * /tmp/k8s_cache and
 * /home/${YOURUSER}/generated_charts

 The second one will have all the values generated when running Helm installs.
 Those value files are used by Helm to install Component Pack.
-Values you see inside are coming from a variables inside your automation.
+Values you see inside are coming from a variables inside your inventory file.

 ## Setting up HCL Connections with its dependencies

 This scenario is useful in multiple cases:
 * If you want to spin up a demo environment where you want to be able to quickly log in and start using it
-* If you want to spin up a production ready environment that you know will work, see it work, and then start replacing component by component (like switching/adding LDAP servers, switching databases, etc).
+* If you want to spin up a production ready environment that you know will work, see it work, and then start replacing component by component (like switching/adding LDAP servers, switching databases, replacing NFS, etc)

 ```
 ansible-playbook -i environments/examples/cnx8/db2/inventory.ini playbooks/setup-connections-complete.yml